modflowpy/pymake/docs/getting_started.md

-  --keep                Keep existing executable. (default is False) --zip ZIP             Zip built executable. (default is None) --inplace             Source files in srcdir are used directly. (default is False) --networkx            Use networkx package to build Directed Acyclic Graph use to determine the
-                        order source files are compiled in. (default is False) --mesondir MESONDIR   meson directory. (default is the directory the target is downloaded to)
+  --keep                Keep existing executable. (default is False) --zip ZIP             Zip built executable. (default is None) --inplace             Source files in srcdir are used directly. (default is False) --mesondir MESONDIR   meson directory. (default is the directory the target is downloaded to)

 Note that the source directory should not contain any bad